IntelLabs/flrc-lib/README.md

 # Libraries for the Functional Language Research Compiler

-This repository contains the following libraries and tools that are part of the overall [FLRC] toolchain.
-Strictly speaking, they are a pre-requsite to using FLRC, but not for compiling FLRC.
+This repository contains the following libraries and tools that are part of the overall [FLRC] tool-chain.
+Strictly speaking, they are a pre-requisite to using FLRC, but not for compiling FLRC.
 But due to installation path dependencies, `flrc-lib` should be installed before `flrc`.